ssanj/zat/README.md

 Usage: zat <COMMAND>

 Commands:
-  process    Process templates defined in a Zat repository bootstrap  Generate a minimal bootstrap Zat repository help       Print this message or the help of the given subcommand(s)
+  process         Process templates defined in a Zat repository bootstrap       Generate a minimal bootstrap Zat repository process-remote  Process templates defined in a remote Zat repository help            Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help (see more with '--help')